FREQUENTLY ASKED QUESTIONS

 What is Chapel Time?

-Once a week, children go to the chapel and spend time with Pastor Chris Keating.
-There are songs, a prayer, and a short story.
-The time is age-appropriate and non-denominational.
+Twice a week, children go to the chapel and spend time with Pastor Chris Keating.
+There are songs, a short story and a prayer.
+The time is age appropriate and nondenominational.

 SAFETY